 If retreats aren't your thing but you still want to feel part of the action, graduate from your standard hostel and head to the Jersey Shore (yes, you read right) to the Asbury Hotel.
 Revitalizing the entire region, the Asbury is the Brooklyn crowd's version of the Hamptons—it offers outdoor cinema nights, live music, sunrise yoga, and more.

 Yogascapes offers retreats around the country and the world in beautiful places from Sonoma to Nicaragua.
-The shorter weekend retreats are typically hosted stateside, with upcoming ones in Yellowstone, Zion, Moab, and Taos.
+The shorter weekend retreats are typically hosted stateside, with 2020 trips to the Philippines, Croatia, and California.
 Each retreat is unique and provides an intensive yoga program, wellness workshops, incredible wholesome food, and inspiring adventure.

 Surf Yoga Beer offers the perfect blend of surfing, wellness, and a healthy dose of partying for those who want to let loose.
 With retreats in stunning locales from Ibiza to Havana, it's a well-balanced schedule for those who want to switch it up.
-The shorter retreats are typically four days long and take place in countries like Iceland, Cuba, and Nicaragua.
+The shorter retreats are typically four days long and take place in countries like Iceland, Italy, and Morocco.